by Glynis Sherwood MEd

 It can help to begin with end in mind.
 Visualize what you want the holidays to look like.
 What would bring depth and meaning to this time, as well as a sense of lightness and fun?
-Ask yourself if your vision feels like the right balance between socializing or entertaining and having recuperative down time for yourself?
+Ask yourself if your vision feels like the right balance between socializing or entertaining and having recuperative down time for yourself and loved ones.
 If not, make adjustments to your plans.

 Make the basics a priority.
 In other words, set up your holidays so you can get adequate sleep, healthy food and unstructured time, as well as building in regular restorative practices such as exercise, meditation or massage.